clarus/coq-blog/posts/2019-11-04 WIP First-class modules in coq-of-ocaml.md

         (BoxedPrintable.(BoxedPrintable.Printable).(Printable.to_string)
           BoxedPrintable.(BoxedPrintable.value)).

-Note that the path to access to the&nbsp;`to_string` function is&nbsp;Coq is more verbose and more explicit than in&nbsp;OCaml.
+Note that the path to access the&nbsp;`to_string` function in&nbsp;Coq is more verbose and more explicit than in&nbsp;OCaml.

 ## What we support
 We support first-class modules with values, abstract types and type synonyms.
-We do not support first-class modules with other kind of fields, such as the definition of new algebraic data types.
+We do not support first-class modules with other kinds of fields, such as the definition of new algebraic data types.
 We do not support functors (although we support first-class functions on first-class modules).

 A difficulty is to be able to distinguish between first-class modules and plain modules.
 This is necessary because we import first-class modules to dependent records and plain modules to&nbsp;Coq modules.
 For example, for projections, the syntax in&nbsp;OCaml is the same in both cases but different in&nbsp;Coq.
 When accessing a field of a module, we consider the module to be first-class if there exists a signature of the same shape.
 Once we found the name of the signature, we generate a call to the corresponding projection in&nbsp;Coq.
 If there are more than one signature corresponding to a module we generate an error.
-This can be the case because&nbsp;OCaml modules are not generative by default.
-The strategy to decide if a module is first-class is a heuristic, we may reconsider it latter.
+This can be the case because&nbsp;OCaml modules are not generative by default (we can make generative&nbsp;OCaml modules by&nbsp;[adding a&nbsp;`()` parameter](https://softwareengineering.stackexchange.com/questions/326304/what-is-the-difference-between-applicative-and-generative-modules-and-type-clas)).
+Our strategy to decide if a module is first-class is a heuristic, we may reconsider it later.

 ## Set example
 Here is the definition of sets as first-class modules, extracted from the&nbsp;[Tezos source code](https://gitlab.com/tezos/tezos/):